Why? Well gravity pulls both bullets and arrows towards the ground the moment they’re shot from something.

 Because the laser travels at the speed of light and the speed of light is a known speed it can be used alongside the time taken to calculate the distance to the target object.

-The laser beam fired from a rangefinder is usually very narrow but due to the effects of air in the atmosphere the beam will diverge and spread out over long distances.
+The beam of most laser rangefinders is usually very narrow but due to the effects of air in the atmosphere the beam will diverge and spread out over long distances.

 This means when it reaches a distant target the spread of the laser beam may well be wide enough to cover the target and be reflected back from other things as well as the target.